-- You can register macros interactively in the Macro Configuration dialog box, see Using the Macro Configuration dialog box, page 219. - You can register macro functions during the C-SPY startup sequence, see Registering and executing using setup macros and setup files, page 220. - You can register a file containing macro function definitions, using the system macro \\registerMacroFile.
+- You can register macro functions during the C-SPY startup sequence, see Registering and executing using setup macros and setup files, page 229. - You can register macros interactively in the Macro Registration window, see Macro Registration window, page 272.
+Registered macros appear in the Debugger macros window, see Debugger Macros window, page 274. - You can register a file containing macro function definitions, using the system macro registerMacroFile.
 This means that you can dynamically select which macro files to register, depending on the runtime conditions.
 Using the system macro also lets you register multiple files at the same moment.
-For information about the system macro, see registerMacroFile, page 242.
+For information about the system macro, see registerMacroFile, page 257.